thomasbekhor/Code-Theory-Prompt-Assignment/README.md

 ### 1. 🧹 Data Exploration & Brainstorming

 I began by cleaning and exploring a Kaggle dataset of Amazon reviews using `pandas`.
-After analyzing the ocntent I selected key variables like:
+After analyzing the content, I selected key variables like:
 - `name`
 - `brand`
 - `categories`